The 2.5-meter Wide Field Survey Telescope Real-time Data Processing Pipeline I: From raw data to alert distribution: Steps of Data Processing

 \subsubsection{Subtracting Image and Transient Detection}

 The Saccadic Fast Fourier Transform (\textsl{SFFT}) algorithm \citep{2022ApJ...936..157H} is employed to subtract template images from science images.
 Compared to the most widely utilized AL algorithms \citep{AL_algorithm} in traditional applications, such as \textsl{HOTPANTS} software \citep{HOTPANTS_software}, the \textsl{SFFT} algorithm exhibits significant advantages primarily due to its increased accuracy and accelerated processing speed.
 Using a delta function convolution kernel as its basis function, \textsl{SFFT} demonstrates greater adaptability to the PSF of actual observational data relative to conventional Gaussian function bases, thus achieving more precise PSF alignment.
 In the context of transient source detection in the presence of host galaxies, \textsl{SFFT} effectively mitigates the influence of residual patterns originating from the host galaxy in difference images, consequently enhancing the detection sensitivity and photometric precision for transient sources proximal to the host galaxy.
 The GPU-implemented algorithm \textsl{SFFT} facilitates image subtraction at a rate approximately an order of magnitude faster than the CPU-based alternatives such as \textsl{HOTPANTS} and \textsl{ZOGY} \citep{ZOGY_algorithm}, thus rendering it more suitable for meeting the real-time data processing demands of \textsc{WFST}.
+In practice, we employ the DCU (Deep-learning Computing Unit) K100-AI 64GB acceleration card to perform image differencing using the \textsl{SFFT} algorithm.
+For our image differencing tasks, this card demonstrates performance comparable to that of the NVIDIA A100 40GB.
+Specifically, it achieves an average processing time of approximately 4 seconds per CCD-quadrant.
 Furthermore, the \textsl{SFFT} algorithm demonstrates superior versatility compared to the \textsl{HOTPANTS} algorithm, as it is applicable to both sparse and dense stellar fields, thereby better supporting the broad scientific goals of the \textsc{WFST}.
 It should be noted that the \textsc{LSST} stack in Generation 3 only incorporates the \textsl{HOTPANTS} algorithm, as the \textsl{ZOGY} algorithm is not supported in Version 24.0.
 Consequently, the \textsl{HOTPANTS} algorithm can be utilized for image subtraction in scenarios where GPU resources are not accessible.

 Thereafter, source detection is conducted on the difference images, and the data pertaining to the detected sources is systematically documented in the difference source catalog.
 Besides the parameters assessed in the scientific images, the difference source catalog will also encompass details regarding dipole and trail morphology, which can assist in more effectively differentiating between real and bogus sources.